m62624/flexible_inspect/docs/index.md

 ### Implementation

-Implementation: Regex is a standard library for working with regular expressions in many programming languages, including Python.
+Implementation: `Regex` is a standard library for working with regular expressions in many programming languages, including Python.
 It provides powerful pattern-based text retrieval and processing capabilities.
 On the other hand, `Pystval` is a specialized library for data validation in Python.
 It is designed specifically for easy and convenient data validation in applications.

 ### Abstraction Level

-Abstraction Level: Regex works at the level of regular expressions, which are sequences of characters that define a pattern.
-It has a wide range of functions and operators to define complex patterns for text search and replacement.
-PyStval, on the other hand, provides a higher level of abstraction for data validation.
+Abstraction Level: `Regex` works at the level of regular expressions, which are sequences of characters that define a pattern.
+It has a wide range of functions and operators to define complex patterns for text search and replacement. `Pystval`, on the other hand, provides a higher level of abstraction for data validation.
 It offers ready-made rules and functions for checking data types, value ranges, and other validation conditions.

 ### Finite state machines